scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** 7 days

 Curse a creature you can see with misfortune.
 They must make a willpower save against your spellcasting.
 On fail, the creature adds a bad die to all saving throws for the next day.
-If you crit they add a terrible die instead.
+If you critical they add a terrible die instead.
 The curse can be removed through _Cleanse_.

 You may target an additional person for every level above 1st.